frefrik/norway-finance-statistics/README.md

 This dataset shows top 10 mortgages with floating interest rates, sorted ascending by effective interest rate.

-The following query parameters is used to produduce this dataset:
+The following query parameters is used to produduce the dataset:

 - **Loan amount**: 5 MNOK
 - **Housing value**: 7.2 MNOK